truenas/middleware/docs/userguide/index.rst

 granular control over access to storage data.
 A dataset is similar to a folder in that you can set permissions; it is also similar to a filesystem in that you can set properties such as quotas and compression as well as create snapshots.

-**NOTE:** ZFS provides thick provisioning using quotas and thin provisioning using reserved space.
+.. note:: ZFS provides thick provisioning using quotas and thin provisioning using reserved space.

 If you select an existing ZFS volume → Create ZFS Dataset, you will see the screen shown in Figure 8.1q.